Cooking Time:9 hours

 - Stir in tomato paste, cumin, salt, red pepper, cinnamon and turmeric, sauté 30 seconds longer, stirring constantly.

 - Transfer sauté onion mixture to slow cooker.

 - Mix broth, water, olives, raisins and tomatoes, then pour in the slow cooker.

 - Cover and cook on High 8 hours.

-- Transfer squash to slow cooker.
+- Transfer squash to slow cooker and stir with ingredients.